jimbobbennett/azure-rtos-demos/receive-direct-method/readme.md

-# Send data to Azure Iot Hub from an MXChip
+# Receive a direct method request from Azure Iot Hub using an MXChip

 ## What you need